Vibronic effects on the quantum tunnelling of magnetisation in Kramers single-molecule magnets: Results

-The compound investigated in this work is \dy{}, shown in Fig. \ref{f:fig_1}a \cite{Goodwin2017}.
-The complex consists of a dysprosium ion Dy(III) enclosed between two negatively charged cyclopentadienyl rings with \textit{tert}-butyl groups at positions 1, 2 and 4 (Cp$^\text{ttt}$).
-The crystal field generated by the axial ligands makes the states with larger angular momentum energetically favourable, resulting in the energy level diagram sketched in Fig. \ref{f:fig_1}b.
+In this work we investigate two representative examples of Dy(III) SMMs and explore both amorphous and crystalline phonon environments.
+The first compound is \dycp{}, shown in Fig. \ref{f:fig_1}b, top \cite{Goodwin2017}.
+It consists of a dysprosium ion Dy(III) enclosed between two negatively charged cyclopentadienyl rings with \textit{tert}-butyl groups at positions 1, 2 and 4 (Cp$^\text{ttt}$).
+The crystal field generated by the axial ligands makes the states with larger angular momentum be energetically favourable, resulting in the energy level diagram sketched in Fig. \ref{f:fig_1}a.
 The energy barrier separating the two degenerate ground states results in magnetic hysteresis, which was observed up to $T=60\text{~K}$ \cite{Goodwin2017}.
-Magnetic hysteresis is hindered by QTM, which leads to a characteristic sudden drop of the magnetisation at zero magnetic field.

 To single out the contribution of molecular vibrations, we focus on a magnetically diluted sample in a frozen solution of dichloromethane (DCM).
-Thus, our computational model consists of a solvated \dy{} cation (see Section \ref{s:ab_initio} for details; Fig.~\ref{f:fig_1}a), which provides a realistic description of the low-frequency vibrational environment, comprised of pseudo-acoustic vibrational modes (Fig.~\ref{f:fig_1}c).
-These constitute the basis to consider further contributions of dipolar and hyperfine interactions to QTM (Fig.~\ref{f:fig_1}b).
+Thus, our computational model consists of a solvated \dycp{} cation (Fig.~\ref{f:fig_1}b, top), which provides a realistic description of the low-frequency vibrational environment, comprised of pseudo-acoustic vibrational modes (Supplementary Note~1).
+These constitute the basis to consider further contributions of dipolar and hyperfine interactions to QTM.

-Once the equilibrium geometry and vibrational modes of the solvated SMM (which are in general combinations of molecular and solvent vibrations) are obtained at the density-functional level of theory (see Section \ref{s:ab_initio}), we proceed to determine the equilibrium electronic structure via complete active space self-consistent field spin-orbit (CASSCF-SO) calculations.
-The electronic structure is projected onto an effective crystal-field Hamiltonian, parametrised in terms of crystal field parameters.
-The spin-phonon couplings are obtained from a single CASSCF calculation, by computing the analytic derivatives of the molecular Hamiltonian with respect to the nuclear coordinates \cite{Staab2022} (see Section \ref{s:ab_initio} for more details).
+Once the equilibrium geometry and vibrational modes of the solvated SMM (which are in general combinations of molecular and solvent vibrations) are obtained at the density-functional level of theory, we proceed to determine the equilibrium electronic structure via complete active space self-consistent field spin-orbit (CASSCF-SO) calculations.
+The electronic structure is projected onto an effective crystal-field Hamiltonian.
+The spin-phonon couplings are obtained from a single CASSCF calculation by computing the analytic derivatives of the molecular Hamiltonian with respect to the nuclear coordinates \cite{Staab2022}.
+Further details can be found in the Methods section.